Kruger seeks to follow path to 'impartial and fair justice'

 Kruger, an associate justice on the California Supreme Court, may herself be within reach of a seat on the nation’s highest court.
 She is one of several Black women — judges and lawyers — whose names are being circulated as possible picks by President Joe Biden to replace retiring Justice Stephen Breyer.

-Kruger, 45, has been lauded by colleagues for her sharp intellect, her boundless energy and an exceptional demeanor on the bench.
+Kruger, 45, is admired by colleagues and observers for her sharp intellect, modesty and skill forging consensus.

-“She’s just able to focus through everything and just never appears to be tired or worn down,” Wolff said.
+“She has the ability to persuade judges who are coming from a very different place than she is,” said retired California Court of Appeal Justice J. Anthony Kline.
+“People listen to her.
+She’s not bombastic.
+She’s not confrontational.
+She’s not highly ideological.
+But she’s very analytical.
+She’s very committed to the law.”

-Kruger was as a law clerk to the late U.S. Supreme Court Justice John Paul Stevens in 2003-04, worked at two law firms, taught law for a year and then worked several years at the U.S Justice Department.
+Kruger was a law clerk to the late U.S. Supreme Court Justice John Paul Stevens in 2003-04, worked at two law firms, taught law for a year and then worked several years at the U.S Justice Department before becoming a judge.

 “I just don’t know how you match those skills.
 She, to me, is remarkable,” said California Chief Justice Tani Cantil-Sakauye.